-Sensitivity=100% (95% Confidence Interval = .9705 -.1000) Specificity=100%
+Sensitivity = 100% (95% Confidence Interval [97.5% - 100%])

-(95% Confidence Interval = .9705 -.1000)
+Specificity = 100% (95% Confidence Interval [97.5% - 100%])

-WAIVER STUDIES
+WAIVER STUDIES:

-During 2008 and 2009 a study was conducted to demonstrate an insignificant risk of an erroneous result and support the issuance of a CLIA waiver by the FDA for the product Accutest H. pylori Urease Test.
+During 2008 and 2009 a study was conducted to demonstrate an insignificant risk of an erroneous result and support the issuance of a CLIA waiver by the FDA for the product Jant Accutest RUT.
 In order to effectively evaluate this test a total of 300 actual patient biopsies and 140 contrived biopsies were tested at 3 separate sites with no less than 3 users per site.
 The users were blinded as to the results and asked to perform the test using only the provided quick reference instructions.
 For clinical biopsy specimens, the results showed a positive agreement of 91.2% and a negative agreement of 98.7% compared to histology.
 For contrived specimens, the results showed positive agreement of 97.2% and a negative agreement of 95.5% compared to expected results.

-FLEX STUDIES
+FLEX STUDIES:

-Samples of Accutest H. pylori Urease Test have been stored for a minimum of 2 years in a various conditions and temperatures ranging from 40 degrees Fahrenheit to 85 degrees Fahrenheit.
-One of the testing sites was a non-air conditioned, non-humidity controlled warehouse, which allowed for continuously varying temperatures as well as varying humidity levels up to above 80% relative humidity.
-These samples were tested on a monthly basis and compared to duplicate samples stored in a humidity controlled and temperature controlled environment.
-Samples were given a pass rating if the results corresponded with the duplicate samples as well as prepared controls.
-The prepared controls were a solution of urease from Jack bean in distilled H20.
+Samples of Jant Accutest RUT have been stored for a minimum of 3 years at to storage conditions in Real Time: -20 degrees Celsius and 30 degrees Celsius with a 65% relative humidity.
+These samples were tested monthly and compared to duplicate samples stored in a humidity controlled and temperature-controlled environment.
+Samples were given a pass rating if the results corresponded with the intended use.
+The prepared controls were a solution of urease from Jack bean in distilled H2O.
 In all cases the tests performed as intended.

-PERFORMANCE NOT MEETING SPECIFICATIONS: If the Accutest H. pylori Urease Test test does not perform as outlined in these instructions, please contact Jant Pharmacal Corporation Customer Service at 800-676-5565.
-BIBLIOGRAPHY
+PERFORMANCE NOT MEETING SPECIFICATION:

+If the Jant Accutest RUT test does not perform as outlined in these instructions, please contact Jant Pharmacal Corporation Customer Service at: 800-676-5565.